CameronEllum/canada_climate_analysis/README.md

 # Climate Analysis

 This application downloads daily climate data from MSC GeoMet and generates HTML reports featuring temperature and precipitation anomalies, trendlines, and station maps.
-It uses SQLite for structured data caching and HTTP caching to minimize redundant API requests.
+It uses SQLite for structured data caching and Plotly for charts.

 ## Example